Perinatal mental illness can affect anybody.

 - fear that you may have a heart attack, collapse or that something awful is about to happen.

-You may be so worried that you’re afraid to be left alone with your baby.
-You may need re-assurance from your partner, Health Visitor or GP.
+You may be so worried that you’re afraid to be left alone with your baby or avoid certain situations.
+Please talk to your partner, health visitor or GP.

 Avoiding other people

 You may not want to see friends and family.
-You might find it hard to go to postnatal support groups.
+You might find it hard to go to local support groups.

 You may feel that things will never get better.
 You may think that life is not worth living.
 You may even wonder whether your family would be better off without you.